 Socialism/Communism has made a major comeback-

-Despite nearly a century of utter failure communism is being ballyhooed as the salvation of the masses and a lot of people are buying into that line of thinking.
+Despite nearly a century of utter failure communism is being ballyhooed as the salvation of the masses.
+A lot of people are buying into that line of thinking.
 This development does not bode well for the church.
 Communists and socialists have never been big fans of Christianity nor have they had a lot of use for Christians.

 Politics are headed in a dangerous direction-